-Regular store updates usually occur every Saturday at noon Central time.
+Regular store updates usually occur every Saturday at noon Central time, but also sometimes occur on weekday evenings.
+The home page will give the time of the next store update.
 Quantities are limited and the most popular spindles typically sell soon after they are posted.
 If you aren't able to get the spindle you wanted in a store update, there are some other ways to obtain one:

 - Check the home page of this site periodically for items that may be available outside of the regular store updates.

 - Place a custom order if we are currently accepting them.
 See the Custom Orders page for more information.

 - Sign up for a chance to win a stalk free pass on Ravelry.